-Swedish Meatballs are hearty and savory, making them a fantastic family dinner or potluck dish.
-They are seasoned with warm spices and caramelized onions, and are coated in gravy.
-Pairs well with mashed potatoes or egg noodles.
+Swedish Meatballs are a savory and hearty comfort food meal.
+Seasoned with warm spices and caramelized onions, and coated in gravy, they pair perfectly with mashed potatoes or egg noodles.

-My Swedish meatball recipe is easy enough to make for a weeknight dinner, and it can be doubled or tripled easily for a crowd.
-You can pair them with mashed potatoes (my personal favorite) or egg noodles for a complete meal.
+This swedish meatball recipe is easy enough to make for a weeknight dinner, and it can be doubled or tripled easily for a crowd.
+Pair them with mashed potatoes or egg noodles for a complete meal.

-The traditional Swedish meatball uses half ground beef and half ground pork, but for simplicity’s sake I like to use all ground beef.
+Traditional Swedish meatballs use half ground beef and half ground pork, but for simplicity’s sake I like to use all ground beef.
 The recipe will work either way with great results.

-To make sure everyone is served the same size meatballs on their plate, I like to divide the meatball mixture into quarters, and then divide those quarters evenly into meatballs for each person.
+To make perfectly sized meatballs, divide the meatball mixture into quarters, and then divide those quarters evenly into meatballs for each person.

 I like to make my meatballs about 1 and 1/2 inches in diameter, which gives you six meatballs per person.
 Feel free to adjust based on your preferences.
 Keep in mind the size of your meatball will affect your cooking time.